-3.4.
-Calculate the F statistic which compares the within process standard deviation, s_w, to the pooled within process standard deviation (or accepted within process standard deviation).
-(See chapter 8.4 and 8.5 in NISTIR 6969, for a discussion of the statistics used in weighing designs.)
+3.4.Calculate the F statistic which compares the observed within process standard deviation, sw, to the pooled (accepted) within process standard deviation.
+(See NISTIR 6969, Sections 8.4, 8.5, and 8., for a discussion of the statistics used in weighing designs.)

-$$F - statistic = \frac{s_w^2}{(Pooled{S_w})^2}$$
+$$F = \frac{s{w\text{Observed}}^2}{s{w\text{Accepted}}^2}$$

-The F-statistic so computed must be less than the F-value obtained from an F-table at 99 % confidence level (Table 9.5, NISTIR 6969) to be acceptable.
+The F-statistic so computed must be less than the F-value obtained from an F-table at 95 % confidence level (Table 9.12, NISTIR 6969) to be acceptable.
 The F-value is obtained from the F-table for numerator degrees of freedom equal one, and denominator degrees of freedom equal to the number of degrees of freedom in the pooled within process standard deviation.
 If the data fails the F-test and the source of the error cannot be determined conclusively, the measurement must be repeated.